Experimentation Brain

 Experiment Lifecycle Standard (Mandatory)

-Every experiment must follow this structure.
+Every experiment must follow structured lifecycle discipline.

 Phase 1 — Hypothesis Validation

-• hypothesis supplied by Affiliate Brain
+• hypothesis supplied by Affiliate Brain or relevant execution Brain

 • primary KPI confirmed